Comprehensive Zoning Bylaw

 • Shape, dimensions, and area of all parcels of land created by subdivision, which includes minimum parcel sizes

 The power to regulate through a zoning bylaw also includes the power for local governments to prohibit uses in a zone.
+Watch this video to learn more!

 Why are Zoning Bylaws Important?

 Zoning bylaws divide areas into zones for different types of land uses, such as residential, agricultural, and commercial.
 This helps to reduce conflicts between uses that might not work well next to one another.
-For example, it keeps new homes from being built next to a big, noisy industrial plant.
+For example, it keeps new homes from being built next to a noisy industrial plant.
 Zoning also helps create a balance of uses in a community to meet its needs and to support a sustainable future.

 Why is the CVRD consolidating its zoning bylaws?